Why You Should Be Eating Your KW Collard Greens

 A man by the name Kizito Wademi is a Charlotte local who sells his own line of collard greens called KW Collards.
 KW himself does not eat pork so he created a dish that supports a vegan, vegetarian and gluten free diet.
 There are no artificial ingredients.

 Extra Virgin Olive Oil

 KW Collards can be eaten as a side dish or as the main course.
 Collards are beneficial for the body and KW Collards makes it easy for you to enjoy them.
-KW Collards are available in Healthy Home Market and Farm 2 Family Foods in a mason jar ready to heat and serve.
+KW Collards are available in Healthy Home Market in a mason jar ready to heat and serve.